* Images shown are of mature plants

 Fragrant, Beautiful Blooms

-Backing up a bit = back to spring, before the first harvest of pears comes in, you'll be treated to a beautiful display of tranquil, white blooms.
+Even better?
+In spring, before the first harvest of pears comes in, you'll be treated to a beautiful display of tranquil, white blooms.
 If you've ever experienced the aroma of the blooms on a pear tree, you know the tree is worth it, with this spring display alone.
 The sweet fragrance of the flowers can only be matched by the juiciness of the fruit that is to follow.

 Hand Grafted Trees